MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

 ---
 title: Set up a team using deal room template
-description: Learn how to set up a team using deal room template . ms.date: 08/23/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to set up a team using deal room template. ms.date: 08/23/2023 ms.topic: article ms.service: microsoft-sales-copilot